PrestaShop/prestashop.github.io/news/_posts/releases/2021-10-06-prestashop-1-7-8-0-available.md

 # New in 1.7.8.0
 ## Support PHP 7.4
 * Compatibility with PHP 7.4: access the latest bug fixes and security vulnerabilities in PHP.
-NB: PHP 7.3 no longer provides support (only security fixes until January 2022).
+NB: PHP 7.3 no longer provides support except for security fixes until January 2022.
+Find more information [here](https://devdocs.prestashop.com/1.7/basics/installation/system-requirements/).

 ## New translations features